-Have you wondered why the smoke from the backflow incense could sink?
-Smoke should rise, shouldn’t it?
+Have you ever wondered why the smoke from backflow incense sinks?
+Smoke should rise, should it not?

-At first, I am puzzled too until I found out the mechanism that makes it defined the physics.
-You might already know this, but since I received some questions from some customers, I thought it was better to share with everyone here.
+At first, I was puzzled as well, until I discovered the mechanism that makes it appear as if it has defied the physics.
+You might already know this, but since I have received questions from some customers, I thought it was better to share this information with everyone here.

-Physically, cone incenses are different to stick (cylinder) incenses.
+Physically, cone incenses are different from stick (cylinder) incenses.

-Stick incense is evenly distributed so once lit up, its burn time is stable from top to bottom.
+Stick incense is evenly distributed, so once it is lit up, its burn time is stable from top to bottom.
 Depending on the manufacturer, its weight and size may vary.
-The below example is from our incense, 0.14g per stick.
+The example below is from our Grandawood incense, which is 0.14g per stick.

-Cone incense is different, as per cone shape, the weight is 1.97g, the 'fuel" (incense content) is 14 times more than the stick.
+Cone incense is different.
+Per cone shape, the weight is 1.97g.
+The "fuel" (incense content) is 14 times greater than the stick.

-So what happened when you lit the cone incense?
+So, what happens when you light the cone incense?

-Have you experienced the cone incense turned off in midway?
+Have you experienced the cone incense turning off midway through burning?
 If so, please read on.

-In this example only, we will divide the cone incense into four parts per below.
+In this example only, we will divide the cone incense into four parts as shown below.

-The trick is to ensure part 1 is covered in flame first before putting it out, leaving incense burn without the steady fire.
+The trick is to ensure Part 1 is covered in flame first before putting it out, leaving the incense to burn without a steady fire.

-Tilt the incense down to increase the burn area, ensure the incense is lit up with an intense flame.
+Tilt the incense down to increase the burn area and ensure the incense is lit up with an intense flame.
 Wait for 5 to 10 seconds before putting the fire out.
-For any reasons, if your cone incense is off, re-light it with care, watch out for your finger.
-If it is unsafe to light the incense as it is too short, please use a multi-purpose lighter with a long wand.
+If, for any reason, your cone incense turns off, re-light it with care and watch out for your fingers.
+If it is unsafe to light the incense because it is too short, please use a multi-purpose lighter with a long wand.

 Do you see the downflow smoke which only happens halfway through the burning?

-If you set up correctly, the incense will burn completely without waste, for example, like the one below.
+If you set it up correctly, the incense will burn completely without waste, like the example below.

 In general, smoke from combustion (caused by heat) will rise as hot air is less dense than cool air.

-So to make smoke descended, an absence of convection is required.
-The video will explain the point.
+To make smoke descend, an absence of convection is required.
+The animation below demonstrates this point.

-As you see, from the flame (heat source), the smoke rises, but as the smoke travels into the bottle which has no warm air inside, it sinks.
+As you can see, from the flame (the heat source), the smoke rises.
+However, as the smoke travels into the bottle, which has no warm air inside, it sinks.
 This event happens precisely inside the cone incense.

-First, let's have a quick look at how the structure of the cone,
+First, let us have a quick look at the structure of the cone.

-The 3.5cm cone-shaped incense is mainly solid with a small hollow of 2 cm depth passage per below
+The 3.5cm cone-shaped incense is mainly solid with a small hollow passage of 2cm depth.

 The depth of the hollow part is approximately halfway through the incense.
-It means the backflow effect will only occur when the cone is burnt at least at the number 3 mark.
+It means the backflow effect will only occur when the cone is burnt at least to the number 3 mark.

-When lit, the flame will cover part 1 and some of section 2, during this time, the smoke will rise as because the heated air is less dense than the surrounding air.
-The hot air is lighter than cold air which pushes the smoke upward (as part 1 and 2 of the cone is still solid).
+When lit, the flame will cover Part 1 and some of Section 2.
+During this time, the smoke will rise because the heated air is less dense than the surrounding air.
+The hot air is lighter than cold air, which pushes the smoke upward (as Part 1 and 2 of the cone are still solid).

-When part 2 burns completely, the hollow (part 3) reveals THIS IS WHEN THE BACKFLOW start happening
+When Part 2 burns completely, the hollow (Part 3) reveals itself.
+THIS IS WHEN THE BACKFLOW starts happening.

-The air pressure has continuously been pushing down, as there is a hollow part, which allows the smoke to pass through, causing the smoke to flow backward.
+The air pressure has continuously been pushing down.
+As there is a hollow part which allows the smoke to pass through, it causes the smoke to flow backward (downward).

-This "downflow" (backflow) smoke will rise if disturbed.
+This "downflow" (backflow) smoke will rise if it is disturbed by wind or movement.

 July 11, 2020